-At Embers Camping, we don't allow dogs unfortunately as the campsites are located on farms and estates that have geese, chickens, rabbits, wildfowl and many other farm animals on site and sometimes joining in with the campers.
+At Embers Camping, we don't allow dogs unfortunately as the campsites are located on farms and estates that have geese, chickens, rabbits, wildfowl and many other farm animals on site.

 You need to bring the normal camping essentials such as a tent (we are a tent only site), sleeping bag and matts, torch, food, bbq cooking utensils and grid (as we provide a fireplace), eating utensils, chairs, matches, rain jacket, towels, wellies, washing up cloths and soaps and any other necessities that you require.
 Don't forget a football or cricket set if you want to play a game in the field!

 If you don’t have a tent, you can hire a family tent that sleeps upto 6 persons for £65 per night that comes pre-pitched Please add this to your holiday when you are making a booking in the "add your camping options".

 Please do not bring your own firewood to the site, as people bring many different degrees of suitable wood with nails and fencing attached.
 A bag of firewood costs £6.50 each.

 We provide loos, hot showers and washing up basins that use water efficient devices to reduce waste so we are friendly to the environment.
 Also the renewable sources of the energy used at the campsite to heat the hot water supply include solar power.